 Take care of your skin

-The right sun cream
+Use the right sun cream

-Rob Hobson, Head of Nutrition says, “You are what you eat and the foods you choose to include in your diet can have both a nourishing and protective effect on your skin.
-Nutrients that act as antioxidants are particularly important as they help to protect the skin from the damage caused by excess free radicals that can build up when exposed to environmental conditions, such as too much sun.”
+Rob Hobson, Head of Nutrition says: 'You are what you eat and the foods you choose to include in your diet can have both a nourishing and protective effect on your skin.
+Nutrients that act as antioxidants are particularly important as they help to protect the skin from the damage caused by excess free radicals that can build up from too much sun exposure.'